 Streaking, chattering, and worn blades may be caused by dry rubber that has hardened and cracked.
 Streaking can also be caused by oil, tree sap, road tar, or other foreign substances on the blade rubber or windshield.
 Chattering sounds as the blade passes across the windshield are caused by the "deformity" or "curve" in the rubber that some wiper blades develop over time.
 Worn, damaged, or split rubber around the wiping edge is generally caused by age and use, but may be due to the effects of the sun's ultraviolet rays on the rubber.
 Damage may also be caused by ice scrapers, automatic car washes, or vandalism.
-Replace your windshield wiper blades when they become worn or damaged.
+Damage to glass by rocks, damaged wipers, or other foreign objects are not warrantable repairs.